 Vitamin D deficiency can cause muscle aches, muscle weakness, and bone pain at any age.

 Vitamin D deficiency in a pregnant woman causes deficiency in the fetus.
 Occasionally, deficiency severe enough to cause maternal osteomalacia results in rickets with metaphyseal lesions in neonates.

 In young infants, rickets causes softening of the entire skull (craniotabes).
-When palpated, the occiput and posterior parietal bones feel like a ping pong ball.
+When palpated, the occiput and posterior parietal bones may indent easily.